 5. What are the main business credit bureaus?

 If you don’t like your business credit score right now, don’t worry.
 There are ways to improve it, but it takes effort.
-Pay off your business credit often to keep the debt ratio low.
-Don’t wait for monthly statements to come; pay them off each week.
+Pay off your business credit card often to keep your debt ratio low.
+Do not wait for monthly statements; make payments every week.
 You can pay online or on your phone for easy convenience.

 Copyright © 2023 SCORE Association, SCORE.org